 How can payors ensure that fee-for-service payments that have a link to an APM are accurately reflected in the data?

-Payors should report the fee-for-service payments associated with an APM contract in the HCP-LAN category furthest along the continuum of financial and provider risk coinciding with the APM payment in the contract.
+Payors should report the fee-for-service payments associated with an APM contract in the Payment Category and Payment Subcategory furthest along the continuum of financial and provider risk coinciding with the APM payment in the contract.

 How should payors report APM arrangements that do not have a link to quality and value (HCP-LAN Categories 3N and 4N)?

-For the 2024 data collection cycle, MHCC is only collecting data on APM arrangements with a link to quality and value.
-Therefore, payors do not need to submit data on arrangements classified as HCP-LAN Category 3N and 4N.
+For the 2025 data collection cycle, MHCC is collecting provider organization level data on APM arrangements with a link to quality and value.
+Payors must submit data on arrangements classified as HCP-LAN Category 3N and 4N, which do not have a link to quality and value, in aggregate at the payer level on worksheet “A.1 Summary”.
 If the payor is uncertain on the classification, please reach out to MHCC to discuss.

 When should payors report an Age/Gender Factor?
 How should this be calculated?

-Payors should report the Age/Gender Factor for each row for an APM contract reported in worksheets “A1.
-Financial” and “A2.
-Financial – Episodes”.
+Payors should report the Age/Gender Factor for each row for an APM contract reported in Worksheet “A.2 Financial.”
 Payors should follow the guidance below and contact their pricing teams for additional information on development of the age/gender factor.

 Payors should use their unique census factors for gender by age group and the populations in these groups to calculate the adjusted populations attributed to the different types of APM arrangements.
 These factors may vary depending on the number of tiers included in the calculation.
 Tiers include: self, self and child, self and spouse and self and family.